yesnik/java-guides/README.md

   }
 }
 ```

-Compile this file to `Hello.class`:
+Compile this file:

 ```bash
 javac Hello.java
 ```

+File `Hello.class` will be created.
+It contains Java bytecode, ready to be executed by the Java Virtual Machine.

 Run compiled file: